UK Council for Psychotherapy

 Procrastination Cure? - Mobilising Our Resources To Act Before we can mobilise our resources to act, the counselling and psychotherapy may need to explore the part of us that stops us.
 Missing out on things, procrastination can stop the flow of our ideas, imagination, inspiration & creativity, being in the moment, as if we are holding on to past regrets and future concerns.
 Deliberating and not taking action can eventually lead to problems, and our procrastination can hold us back, weakening our resolve, will & motivation.
 Lost or stuck in our indecisiveness, when we procrastinate, after a while we can become anxious, which in turn can reduce our desire to take action.
 Despairing or dark at times, our hope may become elusive.
 Some of us can wait for someone to push us (or we wait for their permission, approval, affirmation, validation, recognition, appreciation, confirmation), because we find it hard to act without these, as if our passion & personal will is immobilised.
 We may lack momentum, especially if we aren't anchored, grounded in our body.
 And if there's something we have been meaning to do for a while, choosing something we really want to do that's realistically possible can kick-start us, inspire us to do other things we've been meaning to do.
 No longer needing permission from others, our challenge may be to give permission to ourselves and no longer just going along with the flow of things.
 An additional challenge may be to mobilise our resources & take a small or large leap - sometimes of faith (for details see Freeing The Will).
 "What resources do I need?" may be something we want to address.
 We can be so busy thinking about small or unimportant things, going off tangent, getting distracted easily, that our focus, attention, concentration and ultimate destination becomes lost, we lose impetus, so important tasks may be missed.
 We may want to change some of our familiar rituals, which have been set up to enable our procrastination to continue.
 Avoiding our habitual distractions may be a challenge for others.
 Persistence, perseverance, determination, being in touch with some passion may be a challenge for others, that no matter what, we will find our way through our struggles (see Willpower - Finding, Having & Following Our "No" Or "Yes").
 Connecting to our inner direction may be important.
 Opportunities in life can sometimes be brief, and we may struggle to see or act upon windows of opportunity.
 And as we are willing to respond positively to these opportunities, our capacity to do so can grow.
 At the core of our actions & what drives us is our motivation, and when we are motivated with what matters to us, our confidence is raised.
 The therapy can help us discover why we get round to doing some things and why we don't (changing things if we want to, are ready & prepared), our sources of choice, desires, decisiveness, resolve & motivation (some of them conscious, some of them not so).
 Re-framing any negative motivational thoughts so we do things towards and for something positive, rather than against something negative, may support us.
 Before we try to get things moving, we may also need to pay attention to what we have invested in not changing - what we get round to doing, what we don't and what stops us.
 It can be as if we know we are putting things off, see ourselves doing it, yet seem unable to change.
 In the procrastination counselling & therapy we may also address the role of free will and where we put our investment, intention, how we empower ourself by taking action.

 Procrastination Counselling & Psychotherapy can offer support in overcoming procrastination problems, anxieties, seizing each day, so we are more in control, not neglecting aspects of ourself.
 But initially in the procrastination therapy we need to understand what's personally going on for us and how, counter intuitively, it may serve us to keep procrastinating.
 No longer making invalid excuses we can now think about and connect with what we want and why, work towards this and turn our excuses into results.
-Yet first we may need to explore the part of us who (is invested in not changing, maybe through not wanting to be visible, fear of failure, not having to make decisions, choices or take responsibility) may have power struggles inside our head and is invested in continuing to squander possibilities and what keeps us procrastinating, any shame, guilt, self-disgust about what we are not doing.
+Yet first we may need to explore the part of us who is invested in not changing, maybe through not wanting to be visible, fear of failure, not having to make decisions, choices or take responsibility.
+Way may have power struggles inside our head and be invested in continuing to squander possibilities.
+The therapy for procrastination can explore what keeps us procrastinating, any shame, guilt, self-disgust about what we are not doing.
 (Some may be in a double bind - wanting to push ourselves in a competitive world, yet value the power of soft living.)
 The counselling for procrastination may also check if being slow to make decision may be linked to processing lots of information, being highly sensitive, overwhelmed.
 The counselling for procrastination may explore our fears (e.g. being humiliated for our "incompetence", "incapacity" to threats that usually no longer exist, which may have roots in childhood) - see also Externally Based Sense Of Worth, Unworthiness.
-Through our emotional regulation, managing our negative emotions and fear of negative consequences may support us.
+Through our emotional regulation, managing our negative emotions and fear of negative consequences may support us, as may our willingness to move out of our comfort zone, stretch ourself in little ways we haven't tried before.
 The almost obsessiveness of our procrastination can be compounded by our unhelpful beliefs (e.g. we are somehow bad or we are bound to mess up), our attitudes (e.g. that we are fatalistic about change), or overwhelming feelings.
 And this part of us - the aspect of us that keeps procrastinating - may be in ultimate control (over the other part of us that would like to stop procrastination) telling us what we must do, so in reaction we don't start / complete things.
 The procrastination counselling may look at our templates for procrastinating, the ways we avoid things, the meanings and compensatory function of doing so and any ways we neglect ourself at some level.
 Some of our procrastination issues may be about seeking the care we didn't receive when younger, feeling safe enough, having self-compassion, simply wanting to be at peace with ourself, have enthusiasm, align our energy (if willing) take action from our alignment, within structures personally work for us.
 Although challenging to do the things we don't want to do, sometimes keeping it simple may help (e.g. making the task we don't want to do the first thing we do, getting it out of the way, focusing on how this task contributes to our bigger picture, listening to something stimulating, interesting, selecting a more inspiring location that would generate our interest, planning a treat once we've completed our task).
 Discovering what gives us impetus, utilising the momentum of our most productive time of a day can help us get started.
 It may help to know where to put our focus, what works best for us in terms of either tackling easy task first to energise us in order to tackle other tasks, or to tackle the most difficult, most important task first, so it stops us thinking about it, gives a sense of completion and can make the other tasks seem easier.
 We may also need to tackle our boredom, if we half-heartedly do things with discontent, yet if we choose to be present, put our heart fully into the moment, this may feel differently energetically.
 Sticking to realistic deadlines can help some, especially when we name these to ourself and be accountable to supportive others.
 Getting to know the part of us that sits by our side and allows us to drift, the narratives we hold onto, may be important, as may viewing obstacles as challenges (see also Freeing Ourself).
 Having clarity, accepting we can't get everything done, taking small, manageable steps, daring to be definite (e.g. "how will I make it happen") may be further challenges as may breaking things down to our next action, exploring where we would like to see our life going - e.g. in 2, 5, 10 years' time.
 Not so stuck in our head, being more light-hearted, playful, carefree, laughing, having fun so we take action, lead a fuller life can also be important.
 The therapy for procrastination also explores who we might need to be by our side to get on with tasks (e.g. imagining a caring, compassionate, encouraging mother or supportive friend alongside us, maybe our alter-ego).

 Specific Questions About Counselling For Procrastination & Indecisiveness, Procrastination Cure, How To Stop Procrastination, Procrastination Help We may have certain questions about overcoming procrastination & procrastinating, decision making or time management, e.g.: